RubixML/ML/docs/preprocessing.md

 ```

 ## Transformer Pipelines
 [Pipeline](pipeline.md) meta-estimators help you automate a series of transformations.
 In addition, Pipeline objects are [Persistable](persistable.md) which allow you to save and load transformer fittings between processes.
-Whenever a dataset object is passed to a learner wrapped in a Pipeline, it will transparently be fitted and/or transformed in the background before it arrives in the method context.
+Whenever a dataset object is passed to a learner wrapped in a Pipeline, it will transparently be fitted and/or transformed in the background before it arrives in the learner's context.

 Let's apply the same 3 transformers as in the example above by passing the transformer instances in the order we want them applied along with a base estimator to the constructor of Pipeline like in the example below.